Natito9/TeenRadar-project/README.md

 This project includes basic SEO using meta tags like `title`, `description`, and `meta name="title"`.
 These tags help search engines understand the app and display it better in search results.
-Accessibility improvements include semantic elements and `aria-labels` for better screen reader support.
+Accessibility improvements include semantic elements use where they make sense: `main`,`header`, `section`, `button`,`input`,etc and `aria-labels` for better screen reader support.
+Headings `h1` to `h3` are in a logical order and only one `h1` for the title.
+ Strong contrast for readability—primary text uses #000000 on a #EBDFC6 background, achieving a 15.9:1 contrast ratio, far exceeding WCAG AA/AAA standards.
+ All interactive elements are accessible via keyboard.
+Focus states are clearly visible, and keyboard users can easily navigate through the interface, radius bar is fully keyboard-accessible and can be adjusted using the arrow keys.
+Text and interactive elements meet standards for readability and accessibility.

 ---